Vicnovais/jobsity-challenge/README.md

 - ADD_EVENT: responsible for adding a new reminder to the calendar
 - UPDATE_EVENT: responsible for editing an existing reminder
 - DELETE_EVENT: responsible for removing a reminder
-- DELETE_ALL_EVENT: responsible for removing all reminders from a certain date
+- DELETE_ALL_EVENT: responsible for removing all reminders of a certain date
 - OPEN_FORM_MODAL: responsible for opening the reminder form modal
 - CLOSE_FORM_MODAL: responsible for closing the reminder form modal